What is a foreign transaction fee?

 When you make a purchase abroad or in another currency, your credit card company can do two things.

-1. It can apply an exchange rate to convert the currency that you made your purchase in to Canadian dollars.
+1. It can apply an exchange rate to convert the currency that you made your purchase into Canadian dollars.
 In some cases, the financial institution that issues your card may even convert it to U.S. dollars and then to Canadian dollars.

 2. Once it’s been converted to Canadian dollars, you’ll be charged a foreign transaction fee as a percentage of your purchase amount.
 (This means that even if your purchase was converted twice, to U.S. dollars and then Canadian dollars, you’ll be charged the foreign transaction fee once.)